Alpina Roadster S: Specifications

 The Roadster S was the third open top sports car presented by Alpina after the Alpina Z1 RLE (Roadster Limited Edition) and V8 Roadster which was unveiled in 2001.
 The Roadster S was based on the Z4 3.0i and was available in two trims, those being standard and Luxury.
 The Luxury model had Bluetooth phone connectivity, DVD satellite navigation and Xenon headlamps.
 The optional Sport pack added a thicker anti-rollbar and increased the front negative camber by 1 degree.

-The engine is a handbuilt 3.4-litre E5/2 inline-six unit, also shared with the B3 S (E46).
+The engine is a hand-built 3.4-litre E5/2 inline-six unit, also shared with the B3 S (E46).
 The engine is an enlarged version of the S52B32 engine first installed in the North American M3 (E36).
 The engine generated a maximum power output of 300 PS at 6,300 rpm and 360 Nm of torque at 4,800 rpm.
 The engine has a redline of 7,200 rpm.
 Modifications to the engine include an Alpina specific cylinder head, crankshaft and high strength Mahle pistons.
 The exhaust system is a stainless steel unit from Boysen with dual polished exhaust tips.

 Interestingly for a modern Alpina automobile, the Roadster S did away with the Switch Tronic automatic transmission and has a close ratio 6-speed manual transmission built by ZF Friedrichshafen.
 The decision to replace the automatic transmission was primarily made to make the car more engaging to drive.
 This move was lauded by the purists and resulted in a positive response.